Pornography: Digital pornography

 With the introduction of broadband connections, much of the distribution networks of pornography moved online giving consumers anonymous access to a wide range of pornographic material.
 To have better control over their content on the Internet some professional pornographers maintain their own websites.
-Danni's Hard Drive started in 1995 by Danni Ashe is considered one of the earliest online pornographic websites, coded by Ashe – a former stripper and nude model, the website was reported by CNN to had generated revenues of $6.5 million by 2000.
-According to some leading pornography providers on the Internet, customer subscription rates for a website would be about one in a thousand people who visit the site for a monthly fees averaging around $20.
+Danni's Hard Drive started in 1995 by Danni Ashe is considered one of the earliest online pornographic websites, coded by Ashe – a former stripper and nude model, the website was reported by CNN to have generated revenues of $6.5 million by 2000.
+According to some leading pornography providers on the Internet, customer subscription rates for a website would be about one in a thousand people who visit the site for monthly fees averaging around $20.
 Ashe said in an interview that her website employs 45 people and she expects to earn $8 million in 2001 alone.
 The total number of pornographic websites in 2000 were estimated to be more than 60,000.
 The development of streaming sites, peer-to-peer file sharing (P2P) networks, and tube sites led to a subsequent decline in the sale of DVDs and adult magazines.

 Starting in the 21st century, greater access to the Internet and affordable smartphones made pornography more accessible and culturally mainstream.
 The total number of pornographic websites in 2012 was estimated to be around 25 million comprising 12% of all the websites.
 About 75 percent of households in the US gained Internet access by 2012.
 Data from 2015 suggests an increase in pornography consumption over the past few decades which is attributed to the growth of Internet pornography.
 Technological advancements such as digital cameras, laptops, smartphones, and Wi-Fi have democratized the production and consumption of pornography.
 Subscription-based service providers such as OnlyFans, founded in 2016, are becoming popular as the platforms for pornography trade in the digital era.
 Apart from the professional pornographers, content creators on such platforms include others like; a physics teacher, a race car driver, a woman undergoing cancer treatment.
 In 2022, the total pornographic content accessible online was estimated to be over 10,000 terabytes.

+Organisations

 AVN and XBIZ are the industry-specific organizations based in the US that provide information about the adult entertainment business.
 XBIZ Awards and AVN Awards, analogous to the Golden globes and Oscars, are the two prominent award shows of the adult entertainment industry.
 Free Speech Coalition (FSC) is a trade association and Adult Performer Advocacy Committee (APAC) is a labor union for the adult entertainment industry based in the US.

 The scholarly study of pornography notably in cultural studies is limited.
 Porn Studies, which began in 2014, is the first international peer-reviewed, academic journal that is exclusively dedicated to the critical study of the "products and services" identified to constitute pornography.